📝 Bar, drinks & cocktails · ⏱️ 4 min read

 Healthy pour cost percentages

-Each drink category has a different margin.
-Use these guidelines:
+Each category operates with different margins.
+Use these benchmarks:

 • Beer: 20-28%